 How Has It Impacted Marketers?

-To leverage MarTech, today's marketer is often an overlap of creative, analytical, and technological aptitudes to overcome the limitations and challenges that most marketing technology platforms require.
+To leverage MarTech, today’s marketers often have an overlap of creative, analytical, and technological aptitudes to overcome the limitations and challenges that most marketing technology platforms require.
 For instance, an email marketer has to be concerned with domain infrastructure for deliverability verification, data cleanliness for email lists, creative talent for building amazing communication pieces, copywriting prowess for developing content that drives a subscriber to action, analytical aptitude for interpreting clickthrough and conversion data, and… coding that provides a consistent experience across a multitude email clients and types of devices.
-Yikes… that's quite the talent necessary… and that's just email.
+Yikes… that’s quite the talent necessary… and that’s just email.

 How Has It Impacted Marketing?

 Today’s MarTech is deployed to collect data, develop target audiences, communicate with customers, plan and distribute content, identify and prioritize leads, monitor a brand’s reputation, and track the revenue and engagement with campaigns across every medium and channel… including traditional marketing channels.
 And while some traditional print channels may incorporate a QR code or a trackable link, some traditional channels like billboards are becoming fully digitized and integrated.